ROI & Payback March 17, 2026 8 min read

 Is Solar Worth It in 2026?
 Here's How to Tell

-The federal 30% tax credit expired January 1, 2026.
-Does solar still pencil out?
-The honest answer: for most homeowners, yes — but the math is different now.
+Does solar still pencil out in 2026?
+The honest answer: for most homeowners, yes — but the math depends on your specific situation.
 Here's how to figure out which category you're in.

 Solar panels on a residential rooftop